 Financial reporting will be provided by Cynthia Balzarini of OAC to the District's Accounts Payable personnel.
-Cynthia will meet with the finance department to reconcile costs every two weeks or as desired by the District.
+Cynthia will meet with the finance department to reconcile costs on a monthly basis.
 These reports will be tailored for use by the Superintendent in her presentations to the Board of Directors.